Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2015 Winner

-In 2015, Dr. Tordesillas worked in the Department of Pediatrics at ISMMS.
+In 2015, Dr. Tordesillas worked in the Department of Pediatrics at the Icahn School of Medicine at Mount Sinai (ISMMS).
 Her research was focused on how to establish immune tolerance to foods for the treatment of food allergy.
-In particular, she studied how regulatory T cells induced by epicutaneous immunotherapy are generated and suppress anaphylaxis.
-Dr. Tordesillas research focused on identification of the immunologic mechanisms responsible for the development of sensitization or tolerance to food allergens through the epicutaneous route, in order to understand how to manipulate the skin immune environment to optimize tolerance to foods.
-Dr. Tordesillas was a Postdoctoral Fellow in the lab of Dr. M. Cecilia Berin, Professor in the Department of Pediatrics at the ISMMS.
+In particular, she studied how regulatory T cells induced by epi-cutaneous immunotherapy are generated and suppress anaphylaxis.
+Dr. Tordesillas’s research focused on identification of the immunologic mechanisms responsible for the development of sensitization or tolerance to food allergens through the epicutaneous route, to understand how to manipulate the skin immune environment to optimize tolerance to foods.

-Dr. Tordesillas is a Research Scientist at Moffitt Cancer Center, Tampa, Florida, where she is investigating identification and validation of novel targets for prevention and treatment of skin cancer.
+Dr. Tordesillas is currently a Research Scientist at Moffitt Cancer Center, Tampa, Florida, where she is investigating identification and validation of novel targets for prevention and treatment of skin cancer.

 Elizabeth Heller